 - I have a degree in and deep passion for environmental education, and have found the best way to learn anything is by getting my hands dirty and just doing it.

-- I am a left handed Sagittarius, a tattoo lover, and a die-hard feminist.
+- I am a left handed, Clairvoyant, Sagittarius, tattoo lover, and die-hard feminist.

 - I believe that life is good, even when it is hard, and that everything happens for a reason.